Adam Thielen: 2017

-2018 season
+2018

 Going into the 2018 season, Thielen had a new quarterback in Kirk Cousins.
 He started off the season strong with six receptions for 102 receiving yards in a 24–16 victory over the San Francisco 49ers.
-He followed that up with a then-career high 12 receptions for 131 receiving yards and a touchdown in the 29–29 tie with the Green Bay Packers.
+He followed that up with a then-career high 12 receptions for 131 receiving yards and a touchdown in the 29–29 tie with the Packers.
 In Week 3, in a 27–6 loss to the Buffalo Bills, he recorded his third consecutive game with at least 100 receiving yards with a career-high 14 receptions for 105 receiving yards.
-In Week 4, in a 38–31 loss to the Los Angeles Rams, he had eight receptions for 135 receiving yards and a touchdown.
+In Week 4, in a 38–31 loss to the Rams, he had eight receptions for 135 receiving yards and a touchdown.
 With this fourth consecutive game with at least 100 receiving yards to start the season, he joined Randy Moss and Isaac Bruce as the only players in the Super Bowl era to accomplish the feat.
-In Week 5, against the Philadelphia Eagles, Thielen recorded seven catches for 116 yards and a touchdown.
+In Week 5, against the Eagles, Thielen recorded seven catches for 116 yards and a touchdown.
 He became the first player in the Super Bowl era to record five straight 100-yard receiving games to start a season.
 In Week 6, against the Arizona Cardinals, he had seven receptions for 123 yards and a touchdown.
 In the following game, against the New York Jets, he had nine receptions for 110 yards and a touchdown for this seventh consecutive game topping 100 receiving yards.
 As of Week 8, he had 100 yards in each of the first eight games of the year, which is tied with Calvin Johnson for the record for most consecutive 100 yard games in a year.
 By doing so, he also broke the record for most consecutive 100 yard games to start a season in NFL history.
-In Week 9, against the Detroit Lions, the streak came to an end when he posted four receptions for 22 receiving yards and a receiving touchdown, which he managed to achieve for the sixth consecutive game.
+In Week 9, against the Lions, the streak came to an end when he posted four receptions for 22 receiving yards and a receiving touchdown, which he managed to achieve for the sixth consecutive game.
 In Week 12, against the Green Bay Packers, he recorded eight receptions for 125 receiving yards and a receiving touchdown in the 24–17 victory.
 Overall, he finished the 2018 season with 113 receptions for 1,373 receiving yards and nine receiving touchdowns.
 He was ranked #33 by his fellow players on the NFL Top 100 Players of 2019.